IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 * Choose the deployment space you setup previously by clicking on the name of the space.

-* In your space overview, select the model name that you just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy`:
+* In your space overview, select the model name that you want to create a deployment for just built in the notebook and click the 3 dots under `Actions`, and choose `Deploy`:

+> Note: There may be more than one model listed in them 'Models' section.
+This can happen if you have run the Jupyter notebook more than once or if you have run through both the Jupyter notebook and AutoAI modules to create models.
+Although you could select any of the models you see listed in the page, the recommendation is to start with whicever model is available that is using a `spark-mllib_2.3` runtime.

 ![Actions Deploy model](../.gitbook/assets/images/wml/ActionsDeployModel.png)